janosh/matbench-discovery/site/src/routes/paper/preprint/+page.md

 ## Introduction

+### Why Materials Discovery?

+@davies_computational_2016 identified $~10^{10}$ possible quaternary materials using electronegativity and charge-based allowed by electronegativity and charge-balancing rules.
+Of these, only $~10^5$ are known experimentally and $~10^6$ have been simulated.
+The space of quinternaries and higher is even less explored, leaving vast numbers of potentially useful materials to be discovered.
+The discovery of new materials is a key driver of technological advancement and lies on the critical path to more efficient solar cells, lighter and longer-lived batteries, and smaller more efficient transistor gates needed for further device miniaturization.
+The materials we have mastered define our technological abilities so much so that we name eras of human development after them, going from stone and bronze age via the iron age to our current silicon age.
+In the light of global warming, these advances cannot come fast enough.

+### Why use machine learning for discovery?

+Despite significant advances in empirical, theoretical and computational materials science, discovering new materials still requires labor-intensive experimentation, complex calculations, trial-and-error and often happens fortuitously rather than through rational design.
+ML methods can be useful for materials discovery because they efficiently extract and distill trends from very large datasets, can handle high dimensionality, multiple objectives, uncertainty, and noisy or sparse data.

+Statistical models are also orders of magnitude faster than ab-initio simulation.
+As such, they are most suitable for high-throughput searches as a pre-filter to more expensive, higher-fidelity simulation methods.
 The use of neural networks for learning the density-functional theory (DFT) potential energy surface (PES) can be traced as far back as @behler_generalized_2007.
-This work opened the floodgates for material scientists everywhere to devote significant effort into fitting ever more sophisticated models to the PES.
+This work opened the floodgates for material scientists to devote significant effort into fitting ever more sophisticated models to the PES.
 Initially, most of these models were trained and deployed as interatomic potentials to study known materials of interest which required curating custom training data for each application @bartok_machine_2018 @deringer_general-purpose_2020.
 As larger and more diverse datasets emerged from initiatives like the Materials Project (MP) @jain_commentary_2013 or the Open Quantum Materials Database (OQMD) @saal_materials_2013, researchers have begun to train models that cover the full periodic table, opening up the prospect of ML-guided materials discovery to increase hit rate and speed of DFT/expert-driven searches.

+### Limitations of current benchmarking in ML

-Yet despite many advances in ML for materials discovery, it is unclear which methodology performs best at predicting material stability, let alone which model.
+Yet despite many advances in ML for materials it is unclear which methodology performs best at predicting material stability, let alone which model.
+This is due to the lack of a standardized benchmark task that accurately simulates applying models in a prospective materials discovery campaign.

+1. **Lack of realism**: Benchmark tasks can be idealized and simulate overly simplified conditions that do not reflect the real-world challenges a model is expected to overcome when used in an actual discovery campaign.
+This can lead to pretty leaderboards listing seemingly SOTA models that underwhelm when used in production.
+Examples of how this comes about are choosing the wrong target or picking an unrepresentative train/test split.
+1. **Limited diversity**: Benchmark datasets may be too small and contain only a limited number of materials, unrepresentative of the huge diversity of materials space.
+This can make models look good even if they fail to generalize.
+1. **Opportunity cost**: Bad benchmarks give insufficient consideration to the cost of a failed experiment.
+Looking purely at global metrics like $\text{MAE}$, $\text{RMSE}$ and $R^2$ can give practitioners a false sense of security.
+Precision, recall F1 It has been shown that even accurate models are susceptible to unexpectedly high false-positive rates that can cause experimentalists to waste their time and resources.
+Many benchmark tasks do not consider the cost or practicality of synthesizing the materials, which is an important aspect in the discovery of new materials.
+1. **Scalability**: Many benchmark tasks have too small data to adequately simulate the high-throughput and large-date regimes that future discovery efforts are likely to encounter.
+Confining model testing to the small data regime can obfuscate poor scaling relations like Gaussian Processes whose training costs grow cubically with training sample count or random forests that achieve outstanding performance on few data points but fail to extract the full information content out of larger datasets, leading to flatter learning curves compared to neural networks and worse performance when large amounts of training data are available.

 Recent areas of progress include

 1. one-shot predictors like Wren @goodall_rapid_2022,
 1. universal force predictors such as M3GNet @chen_universal_2022 that emulate density functional theory to relax crystal structures according to Newton's laws, and